everpress-co/mailster/readme.txt

 * fixed: problem with slashes in head section during test campaign
 * fixed: problem on template save
+* fixed: display issue on color pickers in editor

 = Version 2.2.17 =